combinatrix-ai/ask.sh/README.md

 (This section is entirely written by ChatGPT.)

-Welcome to a revolutionary way of interacting with your terminal - meet ai.sh.
+Welcome to a revolutionary way of interacting with your terminal - meet `ai.sh`.
 Developed using Rust, this tool leverages the power of OpenAI's language model, providing you with an interactive, context-aware dialogue right in your console.
 It's easy to use, intuitive, and designed to supercharge your terminal sessions and command-line productivity.

 ai.sh is your coding companion that offers AI insights at your command, simplifying your coding journey.
 Welcome to the future of coding!